-18. Petition for Review of Chief Judge Disposition Under Rule 11(c), (d), or (e)

-(a) Petition for Review.
-After the chief judge issues an order under Rule 11(c), (d), or (e), the complainant or the subject judge may petition the judicial council of the circuit to review the order.
-By rules promulgated under 28 U.S.C. § 358, the judicial council may refer a petition for review filed under this Rule to a panel of no fewer than five members of the council, at least two of whom must be district judges.

-- (b) When to File; Form; Where to File.
-A petition for review must be filed in the office of the circuit clerk within 42 days after the date of the chief judge's order.
-The petition for review should be in letter form, addressed to the circuit clerk, and in an envelope marked "Misconduct Petition" or "Disability Petition."
+- 18. Petitions for Review of Chief Judge Dispositions Under Rule 11(c), (d), or (e) - (a) Petitions for Review.
+After the chief judge issues an order under Rule 11(c), (d), or (e), a complainant or subject judge may petition the judicial council of the circuit to review the order.
+By rules promulgated under 28 U.S.C. § 358, the judicial council may refer a petition for review filed under this Rule to a panel of no fewer than five members of the council, at least two of whom must be district judges. - (b) When to File; Form; Where to File.
+A petition for review must be filed in the office of the circuit clerk within 35 days of the date on the clerk's letter informing the parties of the chief judge's order.
+The petition should be in letter form, addressed to the circuit clerk, and in an envelope marked "Misconduct Petition" or "Disability Petition."
 The name of the subject judge must not be shown on the envelope.
-The petition for review should be typewritten or otherwise legible.
-It should begin with "I hereby petition the judicial council for review of . . ." and state the reasons why the petition should be granted.
+The letter should be typewritten or otherwise legible.
+It should begin with "I hereby petition the judicial council for review of ..." and state the reasons why the petition should be granted.
 It must be signed. - (c) Receipt and Distribution of Petition.
-A circuit clerk who receives a petition for review filed in accordance with this Rule must: - (1) acknowledge its receipt and send a copy to the complainant or subject judge, as the case may be; - (2) promptly distribute to each member of the judicial council, or its relevant panel, except for any member disqualified under Rule 25, or make available in the manner provided by local rule, the following materials: - (A) copies of the complaint; - (B) all materials obtained by the chief judge in connection with the inquiry; - (C) the chief judge's order disposing of the complaint; - (D) any memorandum in support of the chief judge's order; - (E) the petition for review; and - (F) an appropriate ballot; and - (3) send the petition for review to the Committee on Judicial Conduct and Disability.
-Unless the Committee on Judicial Conduct and Disability requests them, the circuit clerk will not send copies of the materials obtained by the chief judge. - (d) Untimely Petition.
-The circuit clerk must refuse to accept a petition that is received after the time allowed in (b). - (e) Timely Petition Not in Proper Form.
-When the circuit clerk receives a petition for review filed within the time allowed but in a form that is improper to a degree that would substantially impair its consideration by the judicial council-such as a document that is ambiguous about whether it is intended to be a petition for review-the circuit clerk must acknowledge its receipt, call the filer's attention to the deficiencies, and give the filer the opportunity to correct the deficiencies within the original time allowed for filing the petition or within 21 days after the date on which a notice of the deficiencies was sent to the complainant, whichever is later.
-If the deficiencies are corrected within the time allowed, the circuit clerk will proceed according to paragraphs (a) and (c) of this Rule.
-If the deficiencies are not corrected, the circuit clerk must reject the petition.
+A circuit clerk who receives a petition for review filed within the time allowed and in proper form must: - (1) acknowledge its receipt and send a copy to the complainant or subject judge, as the case may be; - (2) promptly distribute to each member of the judicial council, or its relevant panel, except for any member disqualified under Rule 25, or make available in the manner provided by local rule, the following materials: - (A) copies of the complaint; - (B) all materials obtained by the chief judge in connection with the inquiry; - (C) the chief judge's order disposing of the complaint;

+- (D) any memorandum in support of the chief judge's order; - (E) the petition for review; and - (F) an appropriate ballot; - (3) send the petition for review to the Judicial Conference Committee on Judicial Conduct and Disability.
+Unless the Judicial Conference Committee requests them, the clerk will not send copies of the materials obtained by the chief judge. - (d) Untimely Petition.
+The clerk must refuse to accept a petition that is received after the deadline in (b). - (e) Timely Petition Not in Proper Form.
+When the clerk receives a petition filed within the time allowed but in a form that is improper to a degree that would substantially impair its consideration by the judicial council-such as a document that is ambiguous about whether it is intended to be a petition for review-the clerk must acknowledge its receipt, call the filer's attention to the deficiencies, and give the filer the opportunity to correct the deficiencies within 21 days of the date of the clerk's letter about the deficiencies or within the original deadline for filing the petition, whichever is later.
+If the deficiencies are corrected within the time allowed, the clerk will proceed according to paragraphs (a) and (c) of this Rule.
+If the deficiencies are not corrected, the clerk must reject the petition.